TABLETOP EXERCISE

 We typically offer two exercise tracks: one for technical staff and one for technical staff with executive leadership.
 We see best results when a business first tests their technical staff, then tests technical and executive teams together.

 After the exercise, our facilitator debriefs your team in a Hot Wash.
-Then, we follow-up once again later-on to review notes and offer further feedback to help bolster your security posture and response.
+Then, we follow-up once again to review notes and offer further feedback to help bolster your security posture and response.

-REVIEW THE SALES SHEET
+REVIEW THE SERVICE INFORMATION

 TO BEGIN PLANNING